rohgoyal/getting-started/bluemix/1b/README.md

     ![](images/definition-current-1.png)

+16. In the previous step, you defined the response object.
+Next you'll need to ensure the response object is associated with the **get /current** path.
-16. In the left side-navigation panel, scroll back up to the **Paths** panel.
+    In the left side-navigation panel, scroll back up to the **Paths** panel.
     a.
 Open the **GET /current** operation, and scroll to the **Responses** section.
     b.
 Change the schema of the 200OK response from "object" to "**Current**".
     c.
 Save your API.